yokose-ks/edx-platform/docs/en_us/course_authors/source/organizing_course.rst

   <vertical url_name="c5c8b27c2c5546e784432f3b2b6cf2ea"/>
  </vertical>

-The two verticals referenced by the parent component contain references to other components, which contain the actual content of your course:
+The two verticals referenced by the parent component refer to the child components, which contain the actual content of your course:

 .. code-block:: xml